-Ron Hutchison is the author of the YA novel “Voicesof the Locusts.”
-Writing Daze caught up with Ron recently and asked him some questions On Writing and Self-Publishing.
-I think you’ll be pleasantly surprised by his answers.
+Deirdre is the author of the collection of short stories Caught.
+Writing Daze caught up with Deirdre recently and asked her some questions On Writing.
+I think you’ll be pleasantly surprised by her answers.

 Q: What motivated you to write the book?